calvinalkan/better-wordpress-hooks/README.md

 Your class ``AcmeEvents`` ( see [Entry-Point](#entry-point) ) serves as Facade to the underlying services, pretty similar to how [Laravel Facades](https://laravel.com/docs/8.x/facades) work.

-Every static method call is not actually static but resolves to the underlying ```BetterWpHooks``` instance of your class using PHP's
+Every static method call is not static but resolves to the underlying ```BetterWpHooks``` instance of your class using PHP's
 ```_callStatic()``` magic-method.

 There is a dedicated
 class ````Mixin```` ( [src](https://github.com/calvinalkan/better-wordpress-hooks/blob/master/src/Mixin.php)) that
-provides IDE-autocompletion and also serves as documentation of the methods that are available.
+provides IDE-autocompletion and also serves as documentation of the available methods.

 #### Container